 For the tandem seating, people occupied an average of 2.12 seats, as single travelers did not want to sit directly beside a stranger.
 In contrast, the cluster seating saw 100% seat utilization as the room became crowded (Null, 2013).
 Clusters can sit 6 people around a central table where each passenger has enough space to work, eat, drink and be social with their neighbor.
 Its also an excellent seating arrangement for a family or group that want to sit together.

 The reality is that space is very valuable, especially in older facilities that were built during a time when passenger levels were lower, and concessions fewer.
-Today, more concessions have encroached on hold room areas, squeezing the terminals.
-The battle on a concourse is for real estate, and space is money; so the key is to find the balance between functionality, comfort and economics.
+Today, more concessions have encroached on hold room areas.
+The battle on a concourse is for real estate, and space is money.
+The key is to find the balance between functionality, comfort and economics.

 In this case, seating, surfaces, and power options can either take up or maximize limited real estate so being innovative and finding ways to blend functions between a chair and passenger conveniences is critical for the passenger experience.
 Facilities should consider furniture options that “have it all” designed with surfaces, tablet arms, drink holders and power outlets as a way to provide enough personal space for a single traveler or even a family while situated near a concessions area as well as in hold rooms.

 Hold rooms over time have evolved from being utilitarian and under-serving environments to inviting spaces that cater more to the diverse needs of individuals.
 Personal space and autonomy toward personal choices is in the control of people.